ApiGen/ApiGen/README.md

 * No URL shortening.
 * Better visualization of nested namespaces.
 * No wrapping of class names.
+* Resizable left column.
+* Better static files (stylesheets, javascript) versioning.
+* Full sitemap with links to package and namespace pages.
+* Class and interface tables/headings are displayed only if required.
+* Package and namespace lists in the left column are filtered when selecting a package, namespace or class.
 * New version of jQuery.
+* New version of FSHL.

 ### Bugfixes ###
 * No fatal errors when a class is missing (this is a benefit of using the TokenReflection library).
 * Better FQN resolving in documentation.
 * Better values output of constants and properties (you see the actual definition - "\\n", not just a space).
 * Fixed email addresses in annotations (the original ApiGen cannot handle an email address next to the author name).
-* Displaying the "public" keyword for public properties
+* Displaying the "public" keyword for public properties.
 * Texy! downgraded to the stable 2.1 version (the 3.0-dev version causes PCRE internal errors sometimes).
 * Support for Mac and DOS line endings.